openvinotoolkit/openvino/src/plugins/intel_cpu/docs/selective_build.md

 ## Introduction
 Selective build or conditional compilation can significantly reduce OpenVINO™ binaries size by excluding unnecessary components for particular model's inference.

-Here we enable the selective build function on oneDNN plugin.

 ## Workflow

 Onednn path in OpenVINO: